 As a result of this decision, the work began without the plans being finalised!
-This is why, the bridge was built for 2 lines of railway and pedestrian walkway, but only one trackbed of the railway line was actually layed.
+This is why, the bridge was built for 2 lines of railway and a pedestrian walkway, but only one trackbed of the railway line was actually laid.
 The bridge was opened in 1964.

 Today, the bridge is mainly used for goods trains or when the trains are on diversion from Beroun to Prague.

 There is also a green tourist path that you can follow from Branik to Mala Chuchle and beyond.